kwaimind/hyper-next/README.md

 Starter app and file templates for the Hyper Island Next.js workshop.

-## Install
+## Tutorial

+In this tutorial, we will build a simple TV show database using The Movie Database API.
+It will be a simple app that has:

+- a homepage listing top TV shows right now
+- each show will have its own page
+- an about page to talk about our service

-To get started, run `npm i` in the `tvdb` directory.
-Then run `npm run dev` to start the Next.js app, and head to http://localhost:3000/ to see the app.
+To get started, run `npm i` then run `npm run dev` to start the Next.js app, and head to http://localhost:3000/ to see the app.

+In the sample app ([built using the `create-next-app` cli](https://nextjs.org/docs/getting-started#automatic-setup)), we have some directories:

+- `/pages` - where all of our pages are (and therefore our routes)
+- `/public` - some static assets we might need like logos and favicons
+- `/styles` - our global styles.
+I've just given some basic CSS here but you could use whatever CSS style you like (CSS, CSS Modules, Styled Components, Tailwind, etc)
+- `/templates` - some solutions to our workshop code-along if you get stuck.
+You can copy and paste these files to catch up

+There is also a backup data file `db.json` in case the API blocks our requests and thinks we are spamming them.
+You can import this data to any file with `import data from "../db.json";`

 ## Code snippets